-The root meaning of “to consider”, the specific verb employed by Hobbes, is to believe someone or something to be, or think of her or it, as being something.
-The broader outlook of “person” in the English Leviathan becomes, if anything, more apparent once one recognises that the perspective from which words and actions may be attributed ranges from social conventions, and theatrical conventions, to legal conventions.
+The root meaning of “to consider,” the specific verb employed by Hobbes, is to believe someone or something to be, or think of her or it, as being something.
+The broader outlook of “person” in the English Leviathan becomes, if anything, more apparent once one recognizes that the perspective from which words and actions may be attributed ranges from social conventions, and theatrical conventions, to legal conventions.
 In patriarchal civil societies, men are understood to represent women and children in the wider society.
-In the theatre, most spectators are familiar with the conventions of drama, such that when they hear the words ‘To be, or not to be: that is the question’ on the stage, they consider them correctly attributable to Hamlet.
+In the theater, most spectators are familiar with the conventions of drama, such that when they hear the words ‘To be, or not to be: that is the question’ on the stage, they consider them correctly attributable to Hamlet.
 Legal conventions are especially designed to add certainty to beliefs about action attribution.
-In Hobbes’s time, questions of ownership and responsibility for common performative acts, such as entering contracts, were part and parcel of ‘an increasingly placeless and timeless market’, in which ‘new and often elusive forms of exchange’ depended on forms of surrogate agency and the legal fictions being developed to authorise them (Agnew 1986, x and 58).
+In Hobbes’s time, questions of ownership and responsibility for common performative acts, such as entering contracts, were part and parcel of ‘an increasingly placeless and timeless market’, in which ‘new and often elusive forms of exchange’ depended on forms of surrogate agency and the legal fictions being developed to authorize them (Agnew 1986, x and 58).
 As such, it is not surprising to find that the technical meaning of “to consider” was ‘to understand as in the view or sense of the law; to construe, to hold legally’.

 But law – and in particular the fictions of legal personality it sustained – was only one of the artifices that men used to expand agency.
-In Leviathan, Hobbes’s conceptualisation of men as artificers capable of fashioning a social and political world that best suits their needs led him to turn instead to the person’s theatrical origins and her defining performative powers: ‘So that a Person, is the same that an Actor is, both on the Stage and in common Conversation’ (Hobbes 1996: 112).
+In Leviathan, Hobbes’s conceptualization of men as artificers capable of fashioning a social and political world that best suits their needs led him to turn instead to the person’s theatrical origins and her defining performative powers: ‘So that a Person, is the same that an Actor is, both on the Stage and in common Conversation’ (Hobbes 1996: 112).
 Persons are actors.
 In acting, they do things either in their own name (or their own person) or in the name (or person) of someone or something else.
 For to ‘Personate, is to Act, or Represent himselfe, or an other’ (Malcolm 2002, 244).
 The notion of self-representation might first strike us as odd.
 And it is indeed unusual: it did not and still does not belong to the primary meaning of “to personate”.
 But it was not unfamiliar to Hobbes, nor frivolously used by him.
 For it is precisely because we are self-representors that we are able to have ourselves represented (or personated) collectively in and by multiple corporate persons, or systems constituted by representation, from states (the primary human association, and the only one representing us unconditionally), and trading companies, to families.